mvelezz/mvelezz.github.io/README.md

-This portfolio represents the culmination of the knowledge I learned at Southern New Hampshire University.
+This portfolio represents the culmination of the knowledge I obtained at Southern New Hampshire University.
 Throughout this portfolio, I will be modifying a personal project to meet standards and desired outcomes.
+The course outcomes for this portfolio are as follows:

+1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.
+2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.
+3. Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs involved in design choices.
+4. Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
+5. Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.

 Below is a video of my code review of this project and how I will be improving upon it.